offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 }
 ```

-Those `const`s ensures that the operands aren't changed in the method.
+Those `const`s ensure that the operands aren't changed in the method.
 Imagine that you're performing `x = y + z`.
 It doesn't make sense for `y` or `z` to get modified.

 The signature could have just as well been modified to be the types themselves rather than `const` references, in which case both the left-hand side and right-hand side would get copied on invocation of the method (modifications to copies don't matter).